Rapid Operational Response Unit: Engagements

 KORD participated in anti-terrorist Operations in Eastern Ukraine.

 KORD has been involved in fighting in the 2022 Russian invasion of Ukraine, where the Kyiv units ambushed Russian tanks and BMPs at the Kyiv offensive and at Brovary.

 For their actions, the KORD operators were awarded military awards by President Volodymyr Zelenskyy.

-In February 2022, KORD received Mercedes-Benz Sprinter vehicles and small arms equipment from the US Embassy.
+Elements of the units also operate away from the frontlines.
+In December 2023, KORD aprehended a criminal arms dealing organization in Dnipro.
+July 2024, alongside agents of the national police, they arrested a criminal organization which helped people to Draft dodge in exchange for between 1000 to 15000 dollars.

+In 2025, KORD operators have been capture in video fighting at the Battle of Toretsk, supported by a M2 Bradley.
+In April 2026, they were deployed in response to the mass shooting in Kyiv.

 In popular culture

 KORD features in the opening scenes of Tenet (2020), during a terrorist attack at a Kyiv opera.